jjfumero/nyjavasig-tornadovm-2021/README.md

 Once TornadoVM is installed, please configure the `sources.sh` file with your paths to the `JAVA_HOME` and `TORNADO_ROOT`.

+All these examples and scripts uses Java 8.
+For JDK >= 11, please file an issue, and we can work through it together.

 ```bash
 ## Provide the paths to your path to the OpenJDK+JVMCI bin
 export JAVA_HOME=<path-to-OpenJDK>